cran/minval/README.md

-minval
+minval : an R package for MINimal VALidation of stoichiometric reactions
 ======
-A package to evaluate the mass balance and extract all reactants, products, orphan metabolites, metabolite names and compartments of stoichiometric reactions.
-Also are included some options to check the compound names associated to ChEBI database.
+The **MINVAL** package was designed as a tool to identify orphan metabolites and evaluate the mass and charge balance of stoichometric reactions. **MINVAL** also includes functions to write models in TSV and SBML formats, extract all reactants, products, metabolite names and compartments from a metabolic reconstruction.

 Install:
 --------